UCSF-CBI/cbioportal_docs/docs/FAQ.md

 #### Primary Site

-This is derived directly from the UCSF500 report and actually represents the source location of the biopsy; therefore it might not represent the true primary site of the tumor per se.
+This is derived directly from the UCSF500 report and actually represents the anatomic location of the biopsy; therefore it might not represent the true primary site of the tumor per se.
 We are working on obtaining the true primary site for cases in the portal.

 This data is currently not standardized.
 As such the same term might be described differently (e.g. ‘Brain, right frontotemporal lobes’ and ‘Brain, right frontotemporal’ or ‘Kidney, left’, ‘Left Kidney’, and ‘Kidney, left lower pole’).